 The primary function of a power transformer is to step up or step down voltage as per the requirement.
 The magnitude of voltage transformation in a transformer depends on its turns ratio.
 The output voltage of any transformer can be theoretically calculated from its turns ratio.
-Use the following transformer ratio calculator for transformer ratio calculation.
+Use the following transformer turns ratio calculator for turns ratio calculation.

-Transformer ratio calculator
+Online turns ratio calculator

 |Turns Ratio :|